sewenew/redis-plus-plus/README.md

 ### Coroutine Interface

-*redis-plus-plus* also supports coroutine interface, however, coroutine support for Sentinel, Subscriber and Transaction is still on the way.
+*redis-plus-plus* also supports coroutine interface, however, coroutine support for Subscriber and Transaction is still on the way.

 #### Installation